 - Blister-like sores on your gums and/or around your teeth.

-- Your gum tissue starts to pull away from your teeth and expose more of the root (dentin) of your teeth.
+- Your gum tissue starts to pull away from your teeth, exposing the teeth roots.
+This condition is known as gum recession.

 - Tooth mobility and tooth loss.